 Myrrh Oil is very good for oral hygiene in that it strengthens gums, and has antimicrobial and antibacterial properties.

 Eucalyptus Essential Oil is a germicide that has been reported to fight plaque build-up, gingivitis and prevent cavities!

 Lemon Essential Oil is antiseptic, strengthens gums and helps to whiten teeth.

 Cinnamon Essential Oil is good for bad breath and has pain-killing properties.

 How to use these?
 The nice thing is you can mix and match with what you have on hand, experimenting until you get a flavor you like.
 I like the following Healthy Mouth Blend:

-10 ml peppermint, 5 ml spearmint, 5 ml cinnamon, 5 ml clove, 5 ml tea tree or manuka, 5 ml lemon essential oils.
-Blend these together, and add to either 8oz of a carrier oil or water (you’ll need to shake a water blend well each time before using!).
+10 drops peppermint, 5 drops spearmint, 5 drops cinnamon, 5 drops clove, 5 drops tea tree or manuka, 5 drops lemon essential oils.
+Blend these together, and add to 8 oz of water.
+I’d recommend adding a few drops of carrier oil (such as almond or jojoba) to the water to help disperse the essential oils.
+If you use just water you’ll need to shake well each time before using.
 After brushing, add a few drops to your toothbrush and gently brush teeth and gums.
 Rinse and spit–do NOT swallow!
 Or, use as a mouth rinse after brushing.
 You can adjust the strength to your taste by making the essential oil concentration stronger or more diluted.
 Also, see our last blog posting on natural homemade oral hygiene products for some simple recipes.